jasonatoledo/Tableau_Bikesharing/README.md

 - Checkout Times by Users: This viz showed there were the most users during 5/6

-- Checkout Timse by Gender: The trip duration among males was definitely higher than females and unknown gender users
+- Checkout Times by Gender: The trip duration among males was definitely higher than females and unknown gender users

 - Trips by Gender: We can see that during the week, 8am and 5-6pm were the most popular times and on the weekends the time was more evenly distributed among all users